 That is a huge advantage to small businesses who do not like the idea of purchasing, maintaining, and fixing servers for systems like phones, file storage, web hosting, or anything else.

-Have questions about the cloud?
+Have questions about the cloud for small businesses?
 Contact Scott Oleson, Senior vCIO/IT Director at Frontier Business Products.
 Tel: 303.390.3600 Email: soleson@fbponline.wpengine.com